DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 kubectl create -f licensing-instance.yaml
 ```

+You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cpfs?topic=software-configuration).

 > **Note**
-> You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cpfs?topic=software-configuration).
+> If you choose to use the NGINX Ingress Controller, you must use the [licensing-instance-nginx.yaml](./licensing-instance-nginx.yaml) file.
+Refer to [Track ODM usage with the IBM License Service with NGINX Ingress Controller](README-NGINX.md#track-odm-usage-with-the-ibm-license-service-with-nginx-ingress-controller).

 #### c.
 Retrieving license usage